Our Self Destructive Behaviour

 So can you change self-destructive behaviors?

 Can you stop yourself from doing things you can’t seem to stop?
 I can unequivocally say yes, these behaviors can be changed.
 I’m living proof of that.
-I quit smoking, changed my eating habits completely from junk food to pretty darn healthy, went from sedentary to active, got out of debt,
+I quit smoking, changed my eating habits completely from junk food to pretty darn healthy, went from sedentary to active, got out of debt, got rid of clutter, just to name a few of the changes I made.
+These all went from destructive to positive behaviors.

 And trust me, I’m no superman.
 I might seem disciplined and a model of self-mastery to an outsider, but from within I have always felt undisciplined, a procrastinator, with a distinct lack of self-control.
 I never thought I could make changes, but I did.